And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Be Consistent with Your Brand Positioning

 Consistency is key.
-It takes between five to seven brand impressions before you stick in the consumer’s mind.
+It takes five to seven brand impressions before you stick in the consumer’s mind.
 You don’t want to confuse potential customers about your brand essence by putting out inconsistent messages that target any and everyone.

 Once you’ve created a brand positioning strategy, stick with it.
 It should influence every aspect of your marketing strategy, from your logo and slogan to advertisements and packaging.
 The more consistent your brand positioning, the faster it’ll take hold in the minds of consumers.